 From the subatomic to galactic scales!
 Explore fascinating science and cutting-edge research topics in physics and astronomy.
 JMU Physics and Astronomy presents an educational event series designed specially for high school students and teachers but one parents will enjoy, too: Saturday Morning Physics.
-For the fourth year running, the Physics and Astronomy Department in collaboration with the Office of Outreach and Engagement at James Madison University cordially invite high-school students and science teachers to take part in an engaging enrichment program developed in a sequence of 6 easy-to-follow scientific exploration events.
+For the fifth year running, the Physics and Astronomy Department in collaboration with the Office of Outreach and Engagement at James Madison University cordially invite high-school students and science teachers to take part in an engaging enrichment program developed in a sequence of 6 easy-to-follow scientific exploration events.

 To be awarded a final certificate, you will need to complete at least 4 out of 6 events.
 Regular attendance is highly recommended!

 For additional fees, high-school students (juniors/seniors) may earn a college credit and teachers may earn CEUs.
 For details, please contact JMU Outreach & Engagement at 540 658 4253 or email@example.com!

 Here are the links to the previous events: